meooow25/samsort/HOWTO.md

 ```

 And we can see [in benchmarks](https://github.com/meooow25/samsort/tree/master/compare#4-sort-105-int-int-ints-unboxed)
-that sorting by index is indeed more efficient that sorting directly, for
+that sorting by index is indeed more efficient than sorting directly, for
 elements of type `(Int, Int, Int)` and sort implementations which support both.

 ## Sorting unboxed arrays of small elements